Brookvale Oval: Configuration for Sea Eagles games

 Seating at the ground is in one of three linked grandstands.
 The Jane Try stand houses those season-ticket holders of the Manly-Warringah Sea Eagles and is located on the western side of the ground.
 The Jane Try Stand opened in 1971 and was built at a cost of $250,000.

 The second grandstand addition to Brookvale Oval was the Southern Stand built in 1979, located at the Southern end of the ground.
 The Southern Stand houses some corporate facilities.
 This stand was renamed at the end of the 2008 season.
 It became the Fulton-Menzies Stand after club legends Bob Fulton and Steve Menzies.
+The name was again changed in 2022 with the opening of the Manly Centre of Excellence and the 3,000 seat Bob Fulton Stand fronting it at the northern end of the ground.
+The Fulton-Menzies Stand became the Lyons-Menzies Stand honouring the combination between Cliffy Lyons and Steve "Beaver" Menzies who scored a lot of his early tries running off the Sea Eagles mercurial 5/8.

-The most recent structural addition to the ground is the Ken Arthurson Stand.
+The third structural addition to the ground is the Ken Arthurson Stand.
 The stand was officially opened on Sunday 14 June 1995.
 It was built at a cost of $3.3 million and seats 1,250 people.
 The stand is named for the greatest administrator in the club's history and contains corporate boxes as well as reserved seating for fans.
 The Ken Arthurson Stand is located in the south-western corner of the ground between the Jane Try and Fulton-Menzies stands.
 In its early days it was often referred to as the link stand as it linked the two grandstands at the ground.

+The fourth structural addition to the ground which opened in 2022 was the aforementioned, 3,000 seat Bob Fulton Stand replacing the old Family Hill at the north end of the ground.
+Fronting the clubs new $36.1 million Centre of Excellence.
+Construction of the new stand and centre began in 2020 and was officially opened in 2022 (construction was delayed by the COVID-19 pandemic).

 There is some limited general admission seating around the perimeter concourse of the ground with a depth of between 3 and 5 rows.
-Other general admission areas include the Eastern Hill, which spans the length of the eastern side of the ground, and the Scoreboard Hill (Family Hill) which is located is the behind underneath the scoreboard and temporary replay screen.
+Other general admission areas include the Eastern Hill, which spans the length of the eastern side of the ground.

 Ground improvements over the off-season following the 2011 premiership win, included extending of the Jane Try Stand to run the full length of the western touchline and the inclusion of corporate facilities.
 Delays in the completion of these works forced the Sea Eagles to play away for the first 5 games of the 2012 season.